 3) Mike Sullivan

-The 2015-16 season did not begin the way the Penguins intended it to, as Mike Sullivan was thrust into head coaching duty just 28 games into the season.
-Instead of panicking, Sullivan quickly took control and righted the ship, leading the Penguins to tremendous success and forever changing the history of the franchise.
+The 2015-16 season did not begin the way the Penguins intended.
+Mike Sullivan was thrust into head coaching duties to replace Dan Bylsma just 28 games into the season.
+He quickly took control of a supremely talented yet underperforming team who had suffered disappointing playoff exits in six consecutive seasons.
+His success would forever change the history of the franchise.

 Decade record: 174-92-34, .638 points percentage